Due to the epidemiological emergency,

-The Park will remain regularly open.
+The Park will reopen regularly from Monday April 12th, 2021.

 You can now support the Museum and its cultural heritage also as a sponsor.